-At Blessed Mother Teresa's we meet requirements of the new primary curriculum and have updated school schemes of work and resources to reflect the changes within the curriculum.
+At Blessed Mother Teresa's we meet requirements of the primary curriculum and use schemes of work and a variety of resources to meet the needs of all children.

 All children are taught in single year groups and the consideration of the needs of all learners are carefully planned for and assessed by teaching staff.
 We aim to provide a broad and balanced curriculum that engages pupils and equips them ready for the next stage of their learning.